 Holy Cross of San Antonio abides by all laws governing the definition of child abuse according to the state of Texas.

 HOLY CROSS CAFETERIA

-The Holy Cross Cafeteria possesses a Food Establishment License issued by the City of San Antonio Metropolitan Health District -- Food Sanitation Division.
+The Holy Cross contracts a food service company that possesses a Food Establishment License issued by the City of San Antonio Metropolitan Health District -- Food Sanitation Division.

 CLOSED CAMPUS